mozilla-l10n/localizer-documentation/src/tools/pontoon/users.md

 In this section it’s possible to update the display name and other personal information:
 * `Display name`: it’s the name displayed in Pontoon, for example when submitting a translation or suggestion.
 It’s also used as the author name when committing translations to version control system (i.e. git or hg repositories).
 * `Username`: this is currently used to generate the URL for the [Profile page](profile.md) (e.g. `https://pontoon.mozilla.org/contributors/USERNAME/`).
 If not provided, a hash will be used instead of the username.
-* `Contact email address`: if provided, this will be displayed in the Profile page instead of the login email address.
 * `Bio`: a short text that will be displayed in the Profile page.

+### Email

+In this section it’s possible to update the display name and other personal information:
+* `Contact email address`: if provided, this email address will be used for email communications and displayed in the Profile page instead of the login email address.
+* `Email communications`: if enabled, you will get the latest updates about localization at Mozilla, announcements about new Pontoon features, invitations to contributor events and more.

 ### Appearance